OptimalDesignLab/PumiInterface.jl/README.md

 What this Library Is
-This code provides a way to use PUMI from Julia by wrapping functions in PUMI's APF API.
+This code provides a way to use PUMI from Julia by wrapping functions in PUMIs APF API.
 The library is composed of several files.  funcs1.cc, funcs1.h form the C++ half of the interface, PumiInterface.jl forms the Julia half.
 All the functions in PumiInterface.jl, except for init and init2, mirror apf functions.
 I refer to this as the low level interface.